 The Pattern Behind All Five Mistakes

 Look at all five mistakes and you'll notice something: they're all versions of the same error.
 They're all about leaving things implicit that should be explicit.
 AI models don't fill in implicit requirements with what you'd want — they fill them in with the average, the safe, the generic.
+This is a documented behavior arising from reinforcement learning from human feedback (RLHF), where models are optimized toward broadly acceptable responses rather than contextually ideal ones.
 Every specification you don't provide is an opportunity for the model to produce something you didn't want.

 The prompt engineers who consistently get excellent results aren't doing anything exotic.
 They've just built the habit of making implicit requirements explicit before they ask.